NorthernStars/mrPortableGUI/README.md

      export VC_DISPLAY=4

-or add the following lines at the very top of your kivy application code (before importing kivy!:
+or add the following lines at the very top of your kivy application code (before importing kivy!):

      import os
      os.environ['KIVY_BCM_DISPMANX_ID'] = '4'